Summer Night City: United Kingdom

-In the United Kingdom, "Summer Night City" debuted at number 21 on the UK Singles Chart the week of 16 September 1978 and was the most added song to UK radio stations that week.
+In the United Kingdom "Summer Night City" debuted at number 21 on the UK Singles Chart the week of 16 September 1978 and was the most added song to UK radio stations that week.
 It was certified Silver on the day of its release.
-It reached a peak position of number five on its fourth week charting before exiting the top ten, spending nine weeks in total on the chart.
-Although it marked ABBA's ninth consecutive UK top ten hit, it was their first since "SOS" to miss the top three and was ABBA's lowest peaking single for the period between 1976 and 1980.
-The song's lower than usual British chart placement, along with Ulvaeus and Andersson's disliking of the released recording, led to the full-length version being scrapped from Voulez-Vous.
-As of September 2021, it is ABBA's 18th-biggest song in the UK, including both pure sales and digital streams.
+It reached a peak position of number five in its fourth week before exiting the top ten, spending nine weeks in total on the chart.
+Although it marked ABBA's ninth consecutive UK top-ten hit, it was their first since "SOS" to miss the top three and was ABBA's lowest-peaking single for the period between 1976 and 1980.
+The song's lower than usual British chart placement, along with Ulvaeus and Benny Andersson's disliking of the released recording, led to the full-length version being scrapped from Voulez-Vous.
+As of September 2021, it is ABBA's 18th-biggest song in the UK in both pure sales and digital streams.

 Europe

-Across Europe, "Summer Night City" entered the top ten in nearly all markets it charted in.
-In the group's native Sweden, the single debuted at number three on the Sverigetopplistan before rising to number one, marking ABBA's last number one hit in their own country for 43 years until September 2021 when their comeback single, "Don't Shut Me Down" reached the top spot.
-In neighboring Denmark, Norway, and Finland, the single reached position numbers nine, three, and one.
-While it peaked at number three in Belgium's Ultratop 50 chart, "Summer Night City" marked the group's first single since "I Do, I Do, I Do, I Do, I Do" to miss the top two.
-Similarly, in the Netherlands, usually a successful market for ABBA, "Summer Night City" stalled at number ten in the country's Single Top 100, the group's poorest showing since "Mamma Mia" peaked at number 12 in 1975.
-The single reached the top spot in Ireland, and reached top ten status in Iceland, Switzerland, and West Germany.
+Across Europe "Summer Night City" entered the top ten in nearly all markets where it charted.
+In the group's native Sweden the single debuted at number three on the Sverigetopplistan before rising to number one, marking ABBA's last number-one hit in their own country for 43 years until September 2021 when their comeback single "Don't Shut Me Down" reached the top spot.
+In neighboring Denmark, Norway and Finland, the single reached position numbers nine, three and one, respectively.
+While it peaked at number three on Belgium's Ultratop 50 chart, "Summer Night City" marked the group's first single since "I Do, I Do, I Do, I Do, I Do" to miss the top two.
+Similarly in the Netherlands, usually a successful market for ABBA, "Summer Night City" stalled at number ten in the Single Top 100, the group's poorest showing since "Mamma Mia" peaked at number 12 in 1975.
+The single reached the top spot in Ireland and top-ten status in Iceland, Switzerland and West Germany.

 Australia

-The group were already experiencing a decline in sales in Australia and New Zealand when "Summer Night City" was released in the countries via RCA Victor.
-In Australia, the single debuted the week of 16 October 1978 on the Kent Music Report at number 57 and reached as high at number 13 on 27 November; it was an chart improvement from the group's previous single "Eagle / Thank You for the Music", which only peaked at number 82, but was the third consecutive single from the group to miss the top ten.
+The group were already experiencing a decline in sales in Australia and New Zealand when "Summer Night City" was released there via RCA Victor.
+In Australia the single debuted the week of 16 October 1978 on the Kent Music Report at number 57 and reached as high as number 13 on 27 November; it was an improvement from the group's previous single "Eagle / Thank You for the Music", which only peaked at number 82, but was the third consecutive single from the group to miss the top ten.
 It charted even worse in neighboring New Zealand, debuting and peaking at number 37 on 26 November 1978, and stayed in the RMNZ Singles Chart for only one week, becoming ABBA's lowest charting hit until "One of Us" stalled at number 43 in February 1982.